-A little about me: I received my doctorate in History from the University of Western Australia in 2014, and have been living and working in the United Kingdom for several years.
-My first academic book, Water in Medieval Intellectual Culture: Case-Studies from Twelfth-Century Monasticism, is forthcoming from Brepols Publishers.
-I have also edited a volume entitled The Passenger: Medieval Texts and Transits, due soon from punctum books, and am currently co-editing a themed volume of the Open Library of the Humanities on New Approaches to Medieval Water Studies.
+A little about me: I received my doctorate in History from the University of Western Australia in 2015, was a research associate at the University of York from 2015-17, and now live in Ireland.
+My first academic book is Water in Medieval Intellectual Culture: Case-Studies from Twelfth-Century Monasticism (Brepols, 2018).
+I have also edited a volume entitled The Passenger: Medieval Texts and Transits (punctum books, 2017), and a co-edited themed volume of the Open Library of the Humanities on New Approaches to Medieval Water Studies.

-In addition I have over six years of scholarly editing experience in academic and commercial publishing.
-Most recently, this has included freelance work as a house editor and advanced editor (online testing) for Thomson Reuters UK.
-I am an Intermediate Member of the UK Society for Editors and Proofreaders.
+In addition I have over over six years of editing experience in academic and commercial publishing.
+Most recently, this has included freelance work as a house editor and advanced editor (online testing) for Sweet and Maxwell, Thomson Reuters UK.